PowerDNS/pdns/pdns/dnsdistdist/docs/advanced/passing-source-address.rst

 From dnsdist to its backend
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To enable the use of the proxy protocol between dnsdist and its backend, the ``useProxyProtocol`` parameter can be used when creating a :func:`new server <newServer>`:
+To enable the use of the Proxy Protocol between dnsdist and its backend, the ``useProxyProtocol`` parameter can be used when creating a :func:`new server <newServer>`:

 .. code-block:: lua